cvasi-tktd/cvasi/doc/manual.md

 ```

 Note that `times` still has the original four elements although the
-exposure series which was set has only a single entry.
-Output time
+assigned exposure series has only a single entry.
+Output time points can
-points can be explicitly set with `set_times()`.
-For deriving effect
+be explicitly set with `set_times()`.
+For deriving effect endpoints, the
-endpoints, the simulated time frame can be split up into moving exposure
+simulated time frame can be split up into moving exposure windows of a
-windows of a certain length using `set_window()`.
-A more complex
+certain length using `set_window()`.
+A more complex scenario setup may
-scenario setup may look like the following workflow:
+look like the following workflow:

 ``` r
 # Selected model parameters